 When you book a Globus tour you have a few options when it comes to airfare.
 You can book your own flights and pay only a land tour price or you can have Globus book your flights with an air + land package.
-If you choose to have Globus book your flights you can choose to arrive in depart in relation to your tour dates or you can choose to arrive a day or more early and leave a day or more late.
+If you choose to have Globus book your flights you can choose to arrive and depart in relation to your tour dates or you can choose to arrive a day or more early and leave a day or more late.
 For my trip, I chose to arrive and depart in relation to the tour.

 When you’re booking the package, you’ll have your choice of flights and the prices can vary depending on the flights you choose, I went with whatever was cheapest which ended up being flights on Lufthansa to and from Europe.
 Keep in mind these are booked at discount economy rates so you do not always have the option to choose seats beforehand without paying additional fees.
 You can also choose to pay to fly in a higher class if you prefer that.